annapoliswu/chemSims/egdd.md

 ## Core Gameplay Mechanics (Detailed)

   - *Take up water*
-    - Details: *Use mouse in some way to pour/get water into glassware*
+    - Details: *Use mouse in some way to pour/get water into glassware.
+Graphically this might be a bit tricky if the glassware not uniform shape.*
   - *Weigh and determine volume*
     - Details: *Scale gives back a number once you put water in the glass on it*
     - How it works: *Scale readings can correspond to lines on the glass readings easily - maybe with some randomness.*